-Commencing in 2007, TransCanada's Board of Directors authorized the issuance of common shares from treasury at a discount to participants in the Company's DRP.
-Under this plan, eligible shareholders may reinvest their dividends and make optional cash payments to obtain additional TransCanada common shares.
+Commencing in 2007, TransCanada's Board of Directors authorized the issuance of common shares from treasury at a discount to participants in TransCanada's DRP.
+Under this plan, eligible TCPL preferred shareholders may reinvest their dividends and make optional cash payments to obtain additional TransCanada common shares.
 The DRP shares are provided to the participants at a discount to the average market price in the five days before dividend payment.
 The discount was set at two per cent commencing with the dividend payable in April 2007 and was increased to three per cent for the dividend payable in January 2009.
 Prior to the April 2007 dividend, TransCanada purchased shares on the open market and provided them to DRP participants at cost.
-The Company reserves the right to alter the discount or return to purchasing shares on the open market at any time.
-Dividends of \$218 million were paid in 2008 through the issuance of six million common shares from treasury in accordance with the DRP.
+TransCanada reserves the right to alter the discount or return to purchasing shares on the open market at any time.